m-reza-rahman/jakartaee-azure/kubernetes/README.md

 ## Setup the Kubernetes Cluster
 * You will first need to create the Kubernetes cluster.
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Kubernetes Service.
 Select the resource group to be javaee-cafe-group.
 Specify the cluster name as javaee-cafe-cluster.
 Hit Review + create.
 Hit Create.
-* Next you will need to create a public static IP address.
-Go to the [Azure portal](http://portal.azure.com).
-Hit Create a resource.
-Search the marketplace for 'Public IP address'.
-Once you find it, hit 'Create'.
-Specify the name to be javaee-cafe-ip.
-Select the IP assignment type to be static.
-For the resoure group, *don't pick javaee-cafe-group*.
-Instead you will see something like MC_javaee-cafe-group_javaee-cafe-cluster_[some region].
-Pick that and hit create.
-* Go to All resources.
-Find javaee-cafe-ip and click on it.
-On the Overview pane, copy down the IP address.
-* In the portal, go to 'All resources'.
-Find and click on javaee-cafe-db.
-Open the connection security panel.
-For rule name, specify allow-cluster-access.
-For the start and end IP, enter the public IP for javaee-cafe-ip you copied earlier.
-Make sure the rule is applied.
-Disable SSL connection enforcement and then hit Save.

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.